CaptainDomo/CaptainDomoUI/README.md

 * The REST API is exposed at port 80 and starts below `src/pulic`.
 A complete example is: [http://localhost/src/public/management/member](http://localhost/src/public/management/member)
 * The MySQL-Database is directly connectable at port 3386
 * For your convenience we also included phpMyAdmin at [http://localhost/phpmyadmin/](http://localhost/phpmyadmin/).
 Username: `root` and empty password

-# Deployment
-* Copy the complete content of this directory to a web server of your choice.
-* Adapt the contents of `config.json` on the web server accordingly to fit the corresponding CaptainDomoService backend.